 This essay profiles the typical causes of herniated discs in the upper thoracic spinal region.

-Trauma-Induced Thoracic Herniated Disc Causes
+Trauma-Induced Thoracic Bulging Disc Causes

 Trauma to the middle or upper back can cause any disc to bulge or rupture, regardless of where it resides in the spine.
 In order to injure a large and healthy thoracic disc, the trauma needs to be considerable and in some cases, extreme.
 The most common sources of thoracic trauma include car accidents, falls, acts of violence, surgical injury and sporting injuries.